Spectral finite-element formulation of the optimized effective potential method for atomic structure in the random phase approximation: Results and Discussion

 In Fig.~\ref{Fig:2RPA_Correlation_potentials}, we compare the self-consistent RPA--OEP correlation potentials obtained using the spectral finite-element framework with those reported using the cubic-spline framework in Ref.~\onlinecite{gwasphericalatomshellgren}.
 Indeed, the RPA--OEP exchange potential for all elements has not been provided in this reference, therefore our comparison is restricted to the correlation component.
 We observe very good agreement between the correlation potential curves, being practically indistinguishable for all chemical elements considered.
 In particular, the relative Frobenius-norm differences in the correlation potential for He, Be, Ne, Mg, and Ar are \(0.008\), \(0.028\), \(0.023\), \(0.017\), and \(0.016\), respectively.

 In Table~\ref{Table:2}, we compare the quantities of interest, namely the ionization potential, HOMO--LUMO gap, RPA--OEP total energy, and the difference between the RPA--OEP and Hartree--Fock total energies, obtained using the spectral finite-element framework, with the corresponding values reported for the cubic-spline framework in Ref.~\onlinecite{gwasphericalatomshellgren}.
 We observe that there is very good agreement, with the ionization potential differing by at most \(0.002\)~ha for Be/Mg/Ar, the HOMO--LUMO gap differing by at most \(0.001\)~ha for Ne, the difference between the RPA--OEP and Hartree-Fock total energies differing by at most \(0.011\)~ha for Ar, and the total energy differing by at most \(0.011\)~ha for Ar.
 Indeed, the differences increase with atomic number, with the largest discrepancies observed for Ar.
 This trend can likely be attributed to the aforementioned sensitivity to numerical parameters.
 In particular, the slower convergence of the quantities with respect to the maximum angular quantum number, details of which are not reported in the cited reference, is a possible source of the observed differences.
 Notably, the complete-basis-set--extrapolated total energies reported in Ref.~\onlinecite{scRPAgorlingpaper} differ from those obtained here by at most 0.002~ha for Ar.
+In addition to such extrapolation techniques, the convergence with discretization may be significantly accelerated by employing the Sternheimer equation to compute the orbital perturbations on a substantially finer grid, from which the density response function is evaluated, as explored for non-self-consistent RPA calculations \cite{nscRPA_sternheimer_atoms, nscRPA_sternheimer_molecules, nscRPA_delta_FE_molecules}.

+The observed differences between the finite-element and cubic-spline results may, in part, reflect limitations of the cubic-spline basis in the present context.
+In particular, the global $\mathcal{C}^2$ continuity of cubic splines and their typical strong-form collocation increase inter-interval coupling and can lead to non-symmetric Hamiltonian matrices, with implications for both accuracy and efficiency.
+Finite-elements, by contrast, adopt a variational weak-form discretization that naturally preserves Hamiltonian symmetry, while employing strictly local $\mathcal{C}^0$ basis functions that more readily capture near-nuclear variations induced by the Coulomb singularity.
+Moreover, finite elements combine weaker inter-element coupling with a weak-form treatment of derivatives, which promotes stable resolution of both occupied and unoccupied states, improves the conditioning of the resulting equations, and allows systematic refinement without reparameterization.
+Finally, spectral finite-elements can achieve higher-order convergence under refinement, improving overall computational efficiency.